-Your matte still has unwanted areas such as the gray or semi-transparent areas around the lower portion of the guitar and a few white specks in the black transparent areas.
+Your matte still has unwanted areas such as the gray or semitransparent areas around the lower portion of the guitar and a few white specks in the black transparent areas.
 Sometimes, you won't be able to key out everything, so you need to pull out the digital duct tape, more formally known as auxiliary mattes.

 Auxiliary mattes are mattes other than the main core matte created by the key.
 These auxiliary mattes help to patch matte holes that are impossible to patch otherwise.
 Two auxiliary mattes are used regularly on every keying job.
 One is the garbage matte that removes areas of the set not covered by the green screen.
-The second is a hold out matte, The hold out matte covers up unwanted semi-transparent areas in the foreground that the keyer didn't catch.
+The second is a holdout matte.
+The holdout matte covers up unwanted semitransparent areas in the foreground that the keyer didn't catch.
 Let's start with creating a garbage matte.

-1 From the toolbar, drag a B-spline tool into the node editor under the Delta keyer.
+- 1 From the toolbar, drag a B-spline tool into the Node Editor under the Delta Keyer. - 2 From the toolbar, drag a B-spline tool into the Node Editor under the Delta Keyer.

-2 Select the B-spline node, and rename it to G\MATTE.
+128 3 Select the B-Spline node and rename it to G_MATTE.

-When drawing a matte, it is sometimes easier to use a B-spline tool rather than Bezier splines as you have been doing.
-B-splines produce smoothed curved edges without the need to manage handles.
-For consistently smooth curved shapes (when you are not concerned with making extremely detailed shapes with lots of corners) B-splines can be easier to work with.
+When drawing a matte, it is sometimes easier to use a B-Spline tool rather than Bézier splines as you have been doing.
+B-Splines produce smoothed curved edges without the need to manage handles.
+For consistently smooth curved shapes (when you are not concerned with making extremely detailed shapes with lots of corners) B-Splines can be easier to work with.

-Let's use the B-spline tool to draw around the area you want to keep, and then invert the matte.
+Let's use the B-Spline tool to draw around the area you want to keep, and then invert the matte.

-TIP When you draw a shape with a B-spline curve tool, the control points you set influence only the shape of the curve.
+TIP When you draw a shape with a B-Spline curve tool, the control points you set influence only the shape of the curve.
 The control points do not define the location of the actual spline curve.
 That being the case, it is best to start by drawing a very loose shape, and then adjust the control points to create the curve you need.

-3 In viewer 1, draw a wide, rough shape around the guitarist.
+4 In viewer 1, draw a wide, rough shape around the guitarist.

-TIP Similar to drawing a polygon spline, remember to close the matte by clicking on the first control point you added or by pressing Shift-O.

-- 4 Once you finish drawing the matte, Option-drag (macOS) or Alt-drag (Windows) from the G\MATTE output to the Delta keyer node. - 5 Release the mouse button, and in the input pop-up list, choose garbage matte.
+TIP Similar to drawing a polygon spline, remember to close the matte by clicking on the first control point you added or by pressing Shift-O. - 5 Once you finish drawing the matte, Option-drag (macOS) or Alt-drag (Windows) from the G_MATTE output to the Delta Keyer node. - 6 Release the mouse button, and in the Input pop-up list, choose Garbage Matte.